NataliaKluska/-DND-Assigment/ProjectFormulation.md

 #### Potential Features Not Prioritized in the Initial Version:

-##### Main Improvement: Role-Based Access (Admin vs Regular User)
-- Admins should be present and able to moderate all submitted stories, so they can ensure inappropriate or irrelevant content is removed.

-##### Secondary Improvements:
 - Advanced search and filtering of stories based on keywords or regions.
 - Profile management features beyond basic login and password change.
 - Full mobile-responsive design or extensive UI/UX improvements.